ILR COURSE PROPOSAL REQUIREMENTS

 4. Ordinarily class size is determined by room size.
-If you wish to otherwise limit the size of your class, please indicate your desired limit and your justification for that limit, i.e., “lab” style teaching methods, hands on classroom exercises, etc. ILR pays our instructors a small honorarium plus any expenses incurred, and we pay the HOAs for the rooms we use.
+If you wish to otherwise limit the size of your class, please indicate your desired limit and your justification for that limit, i.e., “lab” style teaching methods, hands on classroom exercises, etc. ILR pays our instructors a small honorarium plus any expenses incurred, and pays the HOAs for the use of the rooms.
 Consequently, we prefer to maximize attendance as much as possible.

 5. A brief statement describing any teaching aids that you require, i.e., microphones, projectors, DVD players, etc. A paper “flip” chart and magic marker are provided automatically.
-The HOAs will provide teaching aids such as LED projector, DVD player, microphone, etc. However, you will need to contact the HOA room scheduler (CJ Burleson in HOA2 and Trisha Rogers in HOA1) to reserve the equipment you need.
-Instructors usually provide their own computers.
+The HOAs will provide teaching aids such as LED projector, DVD player, microphone, etc. Instructors usually provide their own computers.
 If you haven’t used the equipment before it is a good idea to schedule an appointment in advance with the appropriate tech people to test the interface between your computer and the equipment requested.